-- improvements than is reflected in the population-wide index on which the payments are determined.
-Basis risk can also arise because the longevity bond specifies level annuity payments, whereas most real-world pension schemes allow for escalating (i.e. inflation-linked) payments.
-A further cause for basis risk is inaccuracy in the estimates of number of deaths (e.g. people dying while on holiday, slow notification of pensioner death) or in the number exposed to risk (e.g. the number exposed to risk is based on population projections from the last census date), or a failure to ensure these correspond. - (v) The underlying index is calculated with reference to central death rates.
-However, the use of central death rates means that S(t) will underestimate the true proportion of the cohort that survive.
-A more natural definition for the survivor index, which avoids this bias, would make reference to mortality rates: that is, $S(t) = S(0) \times (1 q(2003, 65)) \times (1 q(2004, 66)) \times \ldots \times (1 q(2002 + t, 64 + t))$ where the q(y, x) are mortality rates for age x in year y. - 4.3.12 Problem (i) can be addressed by increasing the maturity of the longevity bond.
-One objection sometimes made to a longer maturity longevity bond was that gilts were themselves limited to 25 year maximum maturities. and the absence of 'ultra-long' gilts made it difficult for financial institutions to deal in ultra-long bonds of any sort themselves (because of market illiquidity, hedging problems, etc.).
-This was a reasonable argument, but a recent change in DMO policy makes this argument harder to sustain: in March 2005, the DMO announced that it will start to issue 'ultra-long' gilts, and as the volume of these bonds increases, it will become easier for financial institutions to obtain safe ultra-long bonds that they can use for financial engineering or hedging purposes.
-We might therefore expect to see longer maturity longevity bonds and expect these to be better received.
-(However, there is also the secondary consideration that a maturity of 25 years might also have been chosen because individual-age mortality rates are available only up to age 89, making longer terms more difficult to handle.)
-We have more to say on very long maturity longevity bonds in Section 6.1. - 4.3.13 Problem (ii) is far from unique and was a notable problem with many non-life securitisations when they were first issued.
+(5) The underlying index is calculated with reference to central death rates.
+However, the use of central death rates means that S(t) will underestimate the true proportion of the cohort which survives.
+A more natural definition for the survivor index, which avoids this bias, would make reference to mortality rates; that is, $S(t) = S(0) \times (1 - q(2003, 65)) \times$ $(1 - q(2004, 66)) \times ... \times (1 - q(2002 + t, 64 + t))$, where the q(y, x) are mortality rates for age x in year y.

+4.3.12 Problem (1) can be addressed by increasing the maturity of the longevity bond.
+One objection sometimes made to a longer maturity longevity bond was that gilts were themselves limited to 25-year maximum maturities, and the absence of 'ultra-long' gilts made it difficult for financial institutions to deal in ultra-long bonds of any sort themselves (because of market illiquidity, hedging problems, etc.).
+This was a reasonable argument, but a recent change in DMO policy makes this argument harder to sustain.
+In March 2005, the DMO announced that it will start to issue 'ultra-long' gilts, and, as the volume of these bonds increases, it will become easier for financial institutions to obtain safe ultra-long bonds which they can use for financial engineering or hedging purposes.
+We might therefore expect to see longer maturity longevity bonds, and expect these to be better received.
+(However, there is also the secondary consideration, that a maturity of 25 years might also have been chosen because individual age mortality rates are available only up to age 89, making longer terms more difficult to handle.)
+We have more to say on very long maturity longevity bonds in $\P6.1$.

+4.3.13 Problem (2) is far from unique, and was a notable problem with many non-life securitisations when they were first issued.
 The answer is to find ways of increasing gearing to provide the same exposure to risk for a lower initial capital outlay.
-The experience with non-life insurance securitisations is also reassuring in this regard, as they too saw a shift towards more highly geared contracts as the market developed.
-Several structures that gear up the exposure to longevity risk follow in Sections 6.4 to 6.5. - 4.3.14 Problem (iii) has also arisen many times before.
-For example, it arose when index-linked gilts were first issued in the U.K. in the early 1980s, when investors had little real idea of the data-generation process underlying the RPI inflation rate.
+The experience with non-life insurance securitisations is also reassuring in this regard, as they, too, saw a shift towards more highly geared contracts as the market developed.
+Several structures which gear up the exposure to longevity risk follow in Sections 6.4 and 6.5.

+4.3.14 Problem (3) has also arisen many times before.
+For example, it arose when index-linked gilts were first issued in the U.K. in the early 1980s, when investors had little real idea of the data generation process underlying the RPI inflation rate.
 However, this did not stop index-linked gilts from becoming a very successful innovation, and over a fifth of gilts outstanding are now index-linked.
-In the current context, therefore, after a small number of longevity bonds have been issued investors will be more comfortable with how to price further issues and judge the value of existing securities.
+In the current context, therefore, after a small number of longevity bonds have been issued, investors will be more comfortable with how to price further issues and judge the value of existing securities.

-- 4.3.15 Problem (iv) is discussed further in Section 10.7. - 4.3.16 Problem (v) can be handled in a number of different ways.
+4.3.15 Problem (4) is discussed further in Section 10.7.

+4.3.16 Problem (5) can be handled in a number of different ways.
 For example, if one wishes to avoid the introduction of subjectivity into how the q(y, x) are calculated, one could specify the usual approximation $q(y, x) = m(y, x)/(1 + \frac{1}{2}m(y, x))$ within the terms of the contract.
 Alternative methods for inferring the q(y, x) from the crude death rates could be specified.
-However, it is convenient if we defer any longer discussion of index issues to Section 10 below.
+However, it is convenient if we defer any longer discussion of index issues to Section 10.